sparkflows/sparkflows-docs/docs/installation/connection/storage-connection/snowflake/snowflake.rst

       * - Title
         - Title for selected Connection
         - Add an unique Title
+      * - Warehouse
+        - Warehouse
+        - Type Warehouse name which have access
       * - Description
         - Connection Description
         - Add some Connection Description